Unite the Right rally: Protesters

-Gavin McInnes, the leader of the self-described "Western chauvinist" Proud Boys was invited to attend but declined because of an unwillingness "to be associated with explicit neo-Nazis" although the militia wing of the group the aforementioned Fraternal Order of the Alt-Knights did attend.
+Gavin McInnes, the leader of the self-described "Western chauvinist" Proud Boys was invited to attend but declined because of an unwillingness "to be associated with explicit neo-Nazis" although the militia wing of the group, the aforementioned Fraternal Order of the Alt-Knights, did attend.
 In June, according to the Southern Poverty Law Center's Hatewatch blog, ahead of the rally, McInnes declared that "we need to distance ourselves from them", but "after backlash to the original disavowal flared-up from Alt-Right circles, the statement was withdrawn and replaced with another distancing the Proud Boys from the event yet also encouraging those who 'feel compelled' to attend".

 Teddy Joseph Von Nukem later rose to fame after being photographed in the most widely recognized images of the protest.

 Airbnb cancelled a number of bookings and accounts when it learned that they were being used by attendees at the rally, citing a request that users endorse a commitment to "accept people regardless of their race, religion, national origin, ethnicity, disability, sex, gender identity, sexual orientation, or age".

-In February 2023 the city of Enid, Oklahoma elected Judson Blevins, a participant in the rally and a former Oklahoma organizer for Identity Evropa, to its city commission.
+In February 2023, the city of Enid, Oklahoma, elected Judson Blevins, a participant in the rally and a former Oklahoma organizer for Identity Evropa, to its city commission.
+Blevins has faced opposition from the community since taking office in May 2023.
+Although city commissioners tabled a measure to censure Blevins, citizens collected enough signatures for a recall election in April 2024.
+Retired pastor and former Republican congressional candidate Wade Burleson is among Blevins' supporters.
+Blevins lost the recall, by 268 votes.